benedikt-hosp/ZERO/README.md

-etController.StartET();				# start harvesting gaze samples from the device etController.StopET();				# stop harvesting et samples etController.CloseET();				# close all et processes and threads
+etController.StartET();				# start harvesting gaze samples from the device etController.StopET();				# stop harvesting et samples etController.CloseET();				# close all et processes and threads etControler.etpc.eyeTrackingProviderInterface;		# returns the singleton of the eye tracking device etControler.etpc.isCalibrated();	# Returns wether the eye tracker is calibrated or not

 ```

 ## 3. How to write gaze to file

 When you checked "Write gaze to file" checkbox in the inspector, ZERO takes care about saving gaze files for each user in the personal user folders.
 This is done with an GazeWriter Object.

+    * this.gazeWriter = new GazeWriter(userFolder, this, this.etController.getSetEyeTracker);      // GazeWriter constructor

+   * this.gazeWriter.startGazeWriting();                                                          // Start writing gaze samples to file
+   * this.gazeWriter.stopGazeWriting();                                                           // stop gaze writer and close file.

 ## 4. Get Live Gaze signal